- graveyard (n.)

 - "to feed," Old English grasian "to feed on grass," from græs "grass" (see grass).
-Cf. Middle Dutch, Middle High German grasen, Dutch grazen, German grasen.
+Compare Middle Dutch, Middle High German grasen, Dutch grazen, German grasen.
 Figurative use by 1570s.
 Related: Grazed; grazing.

 - graze (v.2)

-- "to touch," c.1600, perhaps a transferred sense from graze (1) via a notion of cropping grass right down to the ground (cf. German grasen "to feed on grass," used in military sense in reference to cannonballs that rebound off the ground).
+- "to touch," c.1600, perhaps a transferred sense from graze (v.1) via a notion of cropping grass right down to the ground (compare German grasen "to feed on grass," used in military sense in reference to cannonballs that rebound off the ground).
 Related: Grazed; grazing.
 As a noun from 1690s.

 - grazier (n.)